Mortgage Payment Calculator

 There are several ways to take advantage of prepayments, including:

-• Increase Regular Payments: Each year, on or before your anniversary date, depending on the lender, you can increase your regular mortgage payments by the percentage of the allowable prepayment privilege.
-Ex.
-If you have a 10% prepayment privilege, you can increase your regular mortgage payments by 10% once a year.
+- Increase Regular Payments: Depending on the lender, you can increase your regular mortgage payments by the percentage of the allowable prepayment privilege each year, on or before your anniversary date.
+For example, if you have a 10% prepayment privilege, you can increase your regular mortgage payments by 10% once a year.

 Frequently Asked Questions